Associated Society of Locomotive Engineers and Firemen v United Kingdom: Domestic appeals

 ASLEF's case was that the union had been prevented from expelling a member due to his membership of the BNP, a political party which advocates views inimical to its own, and that this was an infringement of freedom of association.
 The nature of the argument is that the United Kingdom's law (i.e. s.174 of TULRCA 1992) which required ASLEF to take back Lee into union membership or face compensation payments, violates union members' freedom of association.
-So ASLEF was now suing the UK government (rather than Lee).
+So ASLEF was now suing the UK government (rather than defending a case brought by Lee).

 European Court of Human Rights

 Finding in ASLEF's favour, the Court held unanimously that there had been a violation of Article 11 and awarded the union €53,900 for costs and expenses.

 The Court held that just as a worker should be free to join or not join a union, so is a trade union equally free to choose its members.
 Article 11 could not be interpreted as imposing obligations on associations to admit anyone who applied to join.
 Further, where associations are set up by people who share common values, ideals and goals, it would run counter to the very effectiveness of the freedom at stake if they had no control over their membership.

 The Court's view was that the United Kingdom had not struck the right balance between Lee's right and the rights of ASLEF.
 The Court was persuaded that expulsion did not impinge in any significant way on Lee's freedom of expression or political activity, nor would he suffer any detriment: there being no "closed shop", there was no apparent prejudice to him in terms of employment or livelihood.

 Of greater weight was the union's right to choose its members.
 Trade unions in the UK and Europe were commonly affiliated to political parties or movements, particularly those on the left.
 They were not "bodies solely devoted to the politically-neutral aspects of the well-being of their members, but were often ideological with strongly held views".
 There had been no suggestion in the Employment Tribunal hearings that ASLEF had erred in concluding that Lee's political values and ideals fundamentally clashed with its own.

 The UK government argued that UK law would have allowed Lee's expulsion if ASLEF had restricted itself to a complaint solely about Lee's conduct.
 However, the Court noted that the Employment Tribunal found that ASLEF's objections were primarily based on his BNP membership, and the Court thought it unreasonable to expect ASLEF to use the pretext of a complaint about conduct, since this was carried out by him in the context of his membership of the BNP.

 In the absence of any hardship suffered by Lee or any abusive and unreasonable conduct by ASLEF, the Court held that there had been a violation of Article 11 and found in favour of ASLEF.